lacruzanthony/ticketing/README.md

 ### Not logged in
 - Main page: list of tickets created.
 - Sign up: create a user.
-- Sign in: uses a existing user.
+- Sign-in: uses an existing user.

 ### Logged in
 - Sell tickets: create a new ticket for the current user
 - My orders: tickets already purchased
-- Sign out: close current session
+- Sign out: close the current session

 ## Using the application
-If you want to create a ticket you will to create a user first, using the `Sign up` option.
-Then you will see the `Sell tickets` in the header bar.You will type a random name and price, and then you should see the ticket in the main page.
+To create a ticket, you must create a user using the `Sign up` option.
+Then you will see the `Sell tickets` in the header bar.
+Next, you will type a random name and price, and then you should see the ticket on the main page.